 - Add a subtitle that you can use to apply another font

-- Add a call to action with its own font style
+- Add a call to action with a font style of its own

 - Toggle branding off or swap between your URL and logo

-- Update your brand preferences (in case you want to quickly change your settings from earlier)
+- Update your brand preferences (in case you want to change your settings from earlier quickly)

 How To Completely Customize A Tailwind Create Design & Make It Your Own